Freeze-in Production of Non-Abelian Millicharged Vector Dark Matter: UV Completion for the Dimension-5 Operator

-The heavy Dirac lepton carries electric charge \(Q = e\,y\) and can be pair produced at colliders through Drell--Yan processes.
+The heavy Dirac lepton carries electric charge \(Q = e\,y\) and can be pair-produced at colliders through Drell-Yan processes.
 Current LHC searches for such heavy leptons with unit electric charge exclude masses below about \(1\)~TeV for promptly decaying states~\cite{ATLAS:2023sbu, CMS:2024bni}.

 We note that the heavy lepton also carries \(SU(2)_D\) charge and efficiently annihilates into dark gauge bosons before decaying, so it does not affect cosmological evolution.
 No light remnants remain, preventing contributions to \(\Delta N_{\rm eff}\) or other precision observables.